denverjose/defi-university/README.md

   - **Checked:** Shows a notification that `<lesson.name>` is complete.
   - **Unchecked:** Shows a notification that `<lesson.name>` is incomplete.
 - Authentication is temporarily commented out.
 If the user is not authenticated, the checkbox is disabled.

+This makes it clear the project is inspired by **Updraft**, while keeping all your features and `.env` instructions.